raggleton/PythiaPlotter/README.md

 By default, the incoming protons are green circles, and the final-state particles are in yellow boxes, to aid quick recognition.
 The user can also highlist specific particle types in red (e.g. all muons, b quarks).

-For examples, see `qcdScatterSmall.pdf` and `qcdScatterSmall.gv`, which use the Pythia output in `qcdScatterSmall.txt`
+For examples, see `qcdScatterSmall.pdf` and `qcdScatterSmall.gv`, which use the Pythia output in `qcdScatterSmall.txt`.
+This is a simulation of a pp -> g ubar scatter -> b bbar ubar, with subsequent hadronisation.

 ## Requires:
 - GraphViz http://www.GraphViz.org/Download..php

-Optional: (if you don't install these, you can only use `--rawNames` option)
+**Optional:** (if you don't install these, you can only use `--rawNames` option)

 - dot2tex: `pip install dot2tex` https://github.com/kjellmf/dot2tex
 - dot2texi: check if included in your TeX distribution (use TeX Live utility or equivalent)